• Home

 • Dedicated DEAR time

-• Particpating in Young Writer's Award Competition
+• Participating in Young Writer's Award Competition

-Yearly reading List
+Yearly Reading List

 Each pupil is provided a yearly reading list which consists of 10 fiction books carefully chosen to match age and challenge (The Guardian Newspaper).
-The programme is managed through Skoolwork (online learning platform).
-Parents are required to confirm completion of reading.

 Year 7 Reading List Year 8 Reading List Year 9 Reading List